 Pointing Your Domain to Hosting With A Records

 For pointing your domain to hosting with A records, you'll need to first obtain the IP address or addresses of your web server from your web hosting company.
-Once you have this information, you must remove your existing A records and add A records to your DNS configuration that point directly at your web server's IP address.
+Once you have this information, you must remove your existing A records then add A records to your DNS configuration that point directly at your web server's IP address.

 - 1